YuHengsss/SD-RPN/README.md

 ## Make pseudo labels
 1. Generate pseudo labels for OCR-VQA and GQA datasets
 ```
+python make_jsonl.py #change the path to your own path
 python make_pseudo_label.py #change the path to your own path
 python make_pseudo_label2.py #change the path to your own path
 ```